-A team of 3 eight grade students of Kakani High School in Andhra Pradesh, built a rain water harvesting prototype which can help conserve rain water and reuse it in their school.
+A team of 3 eighth grade students of Kakani High School in Andhra Pradesh, built a rain water harvesting prototype which can help conserve rain water and reuse it in their school.
 They were inspired by Janyaa’s Social Innovation challenge to find a solution for a long-standing water problem in their school.

 D. Vijay from this team says ‘When we first started it just seemed like a big dream, but now we have a working prototype.
 We want the community to help us with funds so that we can make this dream a reality and improve the facilities at our school’.